Sexism in academia: Pregnancy

-In the United States, while firing or demoting a woman that is pregnant for reasons relating to her pregnancy is illegal, the laws that pertain to the persons that are supposed to support these women are relatively unfair, as paid paternity leave is much less than for women.
-Under the Family and Medical Leave Act, federal law grants fathers or other secondary caregivers up to 12 weeks of unpaid leave, but the majority of fathers take off only 10 days or less, if they so decide to take time off.
+In the United States, while firing or demoting a pregnant woman for reasons relating to her pregnancy is illegal, the laws that pertain to the child's father are relatively unfair, as paid paternity leave is much less than maternity leave.
+Under the Family and Medical Leave Act, federal law grants fathers, or other secondary caregivers, up to 12 weeks of unpaid leave, but the majority of fathers take 10 days or less leave, if they so decide to take any time off at all.
 In American workplaces, paternal leave creates a culture that deems men weak or incapable of his duties.
-This leaves expecting mothers with less physical support.
+This leaves expectant mothers with less support.

-Additionally, women professors are often warned by colleagues, peers, and superiors of the risks they face when having children.
+Additionally, academic women are often warned by colleagues, peers, and superiors of the risks they face when having children.
 They are either warned to wait until tenure to have more children or wait until tenure to have any at all.
 This is common and the same behavior is not reciprocated to men.

+A parenthood premium which did not differ by gender was found in Germany and Italy by one 2025 study.

+Scandals

+In November 2024, English literature researcher Amelia (Ally) Louks sparked social media attention after posting a photo of herself with her defended thesis "Olfactory Ethics: The Politics of Smell in Modern and Contemporary Prose" on X. The tweet caused a strong reaction with over 119.2 million views.
+The researcher received numerous personal insults.
+The incident drew attention to the broader issues of online harassment of female academics.